8cH9azbsFifZ/usbsoftrock/README.txt

-This is the debian / ubuntu integration repository for the usbsoftrock software (1).
 Usbsoftrock allows use of the Si570 based Softrock kits (and others) from Linux.

 More information on the integration and the complete software defined radio toolchain under linux is provided